Metrics for technical debt management: the basics

 A metric is an arithmetic formula expressed in terms of constants and a set of measures.
 One of the simpler metrics consists of a single ratio of two measures.
 For example, the metric that captures the average cost of acquiring a new customer in the previous fiscal quarter is the ratio of two measures, namely, the investment made in acquiring new customers, and the number of new customers acquired.

-Associated with some metrics is a defined set of actors (actual people) who have authority to take steps to affect the value of the metric in some desirable way.
-They might also have authority to direct others to take similar steps.
+Associated with some metrics is a defined set of actors (actual people) who are authorized to take steps — or who are authorized to direct others to take steps — designed to affect the value of the metric in some desirable way.
 Metrics that have defined sets of actors are usually Key Performance Indicators (see below).
-If more than one individual is a designated actor for a metric, there is a process for resolving differences among the designated actors about what action to take, if any.
+If more than one individual is a designated actor for a metric, a process is defined to resolve differences among the designated actors about what action to take, if any.
 In some cases, this process is as simple as determining which designated actor has the highest organizational rank.

 Key Performance Indicators

-A Key Performance Indicator (KPI) is a metric that provides meaningful insight for guiding business decisions.
+A Key Performance Indicator (KPI) is a metric that provides meaningful insight that’s used to guide business decisions.
 All KPIs are metrics; not all metrics are KPIs.

-The value of a KPI depends on one or more metrics.
-It represents how successful the business is in reaching a given business objective.
+A KPI is derived from one or more metrics.
+It represents how successful the business is in accomplishing a given business objective.
 A metric, on the other hand, represents only the degree of success in reaching a targeted value for that metric.
-The relationship between the target value of a metric and any given business objective can be complicated.
-It can also potentially involve other metrics.
-For these reasons, metrics that aren’t KPIs are less useful for indicating the degree of success in reaching business objectives.
+Because the relationship between the target value of a metric and any given business objective can be complicated, and potentially involve other metrics, metrics that aren’t KPIs are of less value in indicating the degree of success in achieving business objectives.

-MPrin(i)/MPrin(r) is a metric that could also serve as a KPI, if the business objective is steady declines in overall technical debt.
+MPrin(i)/MPrin(r) is a metric that could also serve as a KPI, if the business objective is to achieve steady declines in overall technical debt.

 Dimensions of measure vs. dimensions of metrics